pereznetworks/My-Tic-Tac-Toe-Game/README.md

      Game play is handled by the playGame() and the takeTurn() method.

+          With each turn, gamePlay(), calls takeTurn(),

+          gamePlay()

+           A: calls takeTurn()

+              takeTurn()
+                1: calls trackFilledBoxes(),
+                trackFilledBoxes() updates winRowsProgress table,
-          With each turn, gamePlay(), calls takeTurn(), which calls trackFilledBoxes, which updates winRowsProgress with state of each box and state of the row the box is in.
+                with state of each box
+                 and state of the winning-row the box is in.

-          The takeTurn() method 'fills-in' the players selected box with X or O.
+                2: 'fills-in' the players selected box with X or O.

-          After this the takeTurn() methods, calls detectIfWinner to update game.isWinner if there is a winner.
+                3: calls detectIfWinner() to update game.isWinner
+                  if there is a winner or a tie

+           B: calls isGameOver()
-          Then playGame calls isGameOver() to see check the game.isWinner variable to see if it is set to "keep playing", or if there is a tie or winner.
+                1: to check the game.isWinner variable
+                   if it is set to "keep playing", or if there is a tie or winner.

+                   game.isGameOver()
-          game.isGameOver() calls finishGame() if there is a tie or a winner.
+                    calls finishGame() if there is a tie or a winner.

-          Otherwise, gamePlay() continues.
+            C: Otherwise, gamePlay() continues.

       The state of the game-board is tracked in game.winRowsProgress table array.